Fishing Guides & Support Staff

 Walker Nambu, Fishing Guide

-Walker grew up fishing the lakes, ponds and rivers of Massachusetts before heading down to Florida where he earned his Bachelor’s in Marine Science at Eckerd College and a Master’s in Marine Biology at Florida Atlantic University.
-His love for the ocean and research helped him land a job in Bimini, Bahamas where he studied sharks and rays at the Bimini Shark Lab.
-A long way from the crystal clear waters and white sand, he found himself falling in love with the Kenai River, its wildlife and world class fishing.
+Walker grew up fishing the lakes, ponds and rivers of Massachusetts before heading to Florida in 2010, where he earned his bachelor’s in Marine Science at Eckerd College and a master’s in Marine Biology at Florida Atlantic University.
+Walker has studied sharks for over ten years, including great whites in South Africa and various species in the Bahamas, as well as black tip reef sharks in partnership with a National Geographic project in the Maldives.
+Walker guides in Islamorada, Florida during the winter season and focuses on a variety of fish species including tarpon, snook, permit, and bonefish.
+A long way from the crystal-clear waters and white sand, he found himself falling in love with the Kenai River, its wildlife and world-class fishing.
 Walker’s enthusiasm and long sleeve of tricks make for a fun and successful day on the water!

 < Back to Kenai Riverside Fishing